DecisionsDev/decision-intelligence-mcp-server/README.md

 # MCP Server for IBM Decision Intelligence

-A Model Context Protocol server enabling AI assistant to access the decision from IBM Decision Intelligence.
+A Model Context Protocol server enabling AI assistant to access the decisions from IBM Decision Intelligence.

 ```diagram